 We recognize that each program needs to coordinate the timing of students’ evaluations with relevant decision points within their program, such as first-year project defenses, language exams, and qualifying exams.
 The deadlines listed in the Graduate School Handbook represent the latest possible dates that key notifications and benchmark evaluations can occur.

 Depending on the severity of the problem, a student may be placed immediately on warning or termination status.
 In cases of extreme non-performance, a student can be terminated at the end of the current semester, but only with a special petition to the Dean of the Graduate School.
 In all cases of unsatisfactory performance, attention should be given to the particular difficulties being faced by the student.
-The Associate Dean for Student Life is available to provide advice in these situations.
+The deans in the Office of Student Life are available to provide advice in these situations.
 Often, a leave of absence may be the best course of action.

 Evaluation of Students with TA or RA Appointments Outside of their Home Program